Prototype Perturbation for Relaxing Alignment Constraints in Backward-Compatible Learning: Methodology

 \textbf{Learning perturbation based on joint prototypes.} Similar to NDPP, we can also include the new prototypes in the optimization of the learnable perturbations during BCL.
 Thus the objective function can be modified as:

 where $\gamma$ is a balance weight for the second term, and $\theta _{new}$ is the threshold identifying the similar old-to-new prototype pair.
 We optimize Eq.~\eqref{Eq:odpp_new} at the beginning of each training epoch during BCL and use the resulting perturbations to generate the pseudo-old prototypes for BCL.
-Algorithm~\ref{algorithm2} describes the training process of ODPP.
+Algorithm~\ref{algorithm_odpp} describes the training process of ODPP.

-Similar to NDPP, ODPP obtains perturbations based on the similarity between prototypes.
-Differently, NDPP calculates the perturbation for each prototype by aggregating the repulsion from its $K$-nearest neighbors.
+Similar to NDPP, ODPP obtains perturbations also based on the similarity between prototypes.
+NDPP and ODPP differ primarily in the scope of the feature space used for computing prototype perturbations, as well as in computational complexity.
+Specifically, NDPP directly calculates the perturbation for each prototype by aggregating the repulsion from its $K$-nearest neighbors.
 Namely, the perturbation is derived from a local region of the feature space.
-By contrast, ODPP minimizes Eq.~\eqref{Eq:odpp_new} by mini-batch SGD to learn appropriate perturbations pushing similar prototypes apart.
-That is, ODPP refines the perturbations based on different local regions of the feature space iteratively, finally yielding a solution close to the global optimal perturbations.
+Hence, NDPP offers relatively low computational complexity in obtaining perturbations; however, the resulting perturbations tend to be suboptimal, as they are primarily determined by local information.
+By contrast, ODPP minimizes Eq.
+(11) by mini-batch SGD to learn appropriate perturbations pushing similar prototypes apart.
+That is, ODPP refines the perturbations based on the overall feature space iteratively, finally yielding a solution close to the global optimal perturbations.
+However, ODPP involves greater computational complexity than NDPP due to the necessity of multiple backpropagation iterations.

+In practical applications, NDPP is recommended for prioritization under two specific conditions: (1) when it is uncomplicated to obtain suitable perturbations, such as in cases where the training dataset contains a limited number of classes (resulting in higher inherent separability between classes); and (2) when the training efficiency of the new model is a priority.
+On the other hand, ODPP is preferable when the training efficiency of the new model is not a primary concern and obtaining suitable perturbations is more challenging, for example, in cases where the training dataset contains a large number of classes.